BetyDobre/Introduction-to-Robotics-course/Vending Machine/README.md

 ## How it works

 An ultrasonic sensor is used to detect the coins inserted.
 The X-asis of the joystick is used to scroll through the LCD display menu and the switch button from it is used to select the product.
 The DC motor is spinning the spring to make the product fall.
-Then, a servo motor open a "door" once a product falls and when it closses the product is pushed outside(in other words, it acts like a ramp).
+Then, a servo motor opens a "door" once a product falls and when it closses the product is pushed outside(in other words, it acts like a ramp).